-Current Issue: SummerOut now, and available from all good music shops etc, or by post and subscription for the breathtakingly great price of only £13 for UK, £18 for Europe and £22 for the rest of the world, including postage! here
+Current Issue: AutumnOut now, and available from all good music shops etc, or by post and subscription for the breathtakingly great price of only £13 for UK, £18 for Europe and £22 for the rest of the world, including postage! here

-Fancy a change, anyone?Duncan is having another modal moment in his on-going tuning treatise –"It also ‘fits the bill’ better along with the keys that one might more often encounter in song or tune sessions, where melodeon and fiddle players generally favour such keys as D, G and A".
+- "That" Tuning: Duncan is having another modal moment in his on-going tuning treatise –"It also ‘fits the bill’ better along with the keys that one might more often encounter in song or tune sessions, where melodeon and fiddle players generally favour such keys as D, G and A".

-READ ALL ABOUT IT… in the magazine, get yours from the subscribe pages over there…
+READ ALL ABOUT IT… in the magazine, get yours from the subscribe pages… over there >>>